When to Steal and When to Innovate in Game Design

 “It is easier to make something complex than something simple.”

-This surely can’t be true, right?
+When it comes to game design, this surely can’t be true, right?

 Let’s say you have an idea for a brand-new game.
 It’s got a thousand moving parts, new systems from the ground up, and a swarm of tiny rules to handle the edge cases.
 It could take years to perfect it—doesn’t that mean it’s difficult?